scottyschup/ruby-curriculum/language-basics/data-structures/string.md

 ## Goals

-* Familairize yourself with the selected, important methods here.
+* Familiarize yourself with the selected, important methods here.
 * Know how to use string interpolation and to prefer it to concatenation.